Attention:

 • or Metro Library tote bag*

-• Entry in random gift drawing if library card is on Summer Reading account
+• Entry in random gift drawing if there is a library card on the library account for Summer Reading

 Prize pickup begins in June.
 Visit your neighborhood library to learn how to select and redeem your prizes.
-The last day to pick up prizes is Tuesday, August 15, 2023.
+The last day to pick up prizes is Friday, August 15.
+Please note, prize selection and availability will vary by location.

 *While supplies and selection last